Aleksandar Tomash: Lokomotiv Plovdiv

 On 11 April 2022, Tomash was appointed as manager of Lokomotiv Plovdiv.

 Spartak Varna

 On 10 June 2024, Aleksandar Tomash was introduced as the new head coach of Spartak Varna, who returned to the highest level of football in Bulgaria.
-After a very solid start to the season, after which Spartak is in the top form and first positions, and after victories against some of the leaders of league, Tomash leaves Spartak on 27 August 2024, after CSKA Sofia pays his forfeit and brings him as head coach of the team, fulfilling his childhood dream.
+After a very start to the season, after which Spartak is in the top form and first positions, and after victories against some of the leaders of league, Tomash leaves Spartak on 27 August 2024, after CSKA Sofia pays his forfeit and brings him as head coach of the team, fulfilling his childhood dream.

 CSKA Sofia

 Tomash returned to the club from his childhood and whose former player he was on 28 August 2024.